-EDT 422 Senior Capstone Class--Research Associates, Miami University, Spring 2013
+EDT 422 Senior Capstone Class--Research Associates, Miami University, Fall 2013

 This semester's capstone class is investigating many topics.
 Some of them include: Technology and curriculum, classroom management, school safety, service dogs, parental engagement with ELL students, cyber bullying, community learning centers, importance of play, patterns of motivation, physical activity in early childhood, classroom diversity, and engaging ELL's in the classroom.

 Partners In Learning is a partnership group directed by Dr. Douglas Brooks, a Full Professor in the School of Education Health and Society at Miami University in Oxford, Ohio.
 The mission of Partners In Learning is to provide web-based professional development to student teachers, school district administrators and faculty members and supervisors..
 One feature of Partners In Learning is the Performance Pyramid.
 The Performance Pyramid is a web-based model for continuous improvement that features "Resource Domains" directly related to improved student achievement gains on state mandated proficiency tests.
 Seniors in the class are "Research Associates."
 They organize into collaborative Content Action Teams.
 These teams research topics of current importance and personal interest.
 They use Quality Management techniques.
 The content on the Performance Pyramid is re-evaluated every semester.
 Students learn to use an open source software product called DRUPAL as they make continuous improvements to the site.
 The "Associates" in the above picture were in the Summer 2013Capstone class.
 Most of them will graduate in May 2014 and begin their teaching careers in August 2014.